magnusandy/skeleteonFlip/README.md

     - upgrade sword kills give a coin
     - upgrade to switch grid counts between card types
     - upgrade level bonus
+    - button to clear saves

 Misc:
+    - decide how to deal with what happens to current progression if difficulty changes
     - 350/675
     - player settings as a singleton
     - consolidate exit button code